Status of Biden Administration’s

 The Biden Administration issued a COVID-19 vaccine mandate for employees of federal contractors and subcontractors.
 Executive Order 14042, executed on September 9, and subsequent implementing guidance, required employees of federal contractors and subcontractors to be fully vaccinated by January 18, 2022, absent the existence of a legal accommodation.
 The Executive Order relied on the Federal Property and Administrative Services Act (FPASA), a federal regulatory system governing procurement, to authorize its mandate.
 Implementation of the Order is being challenged in the two cases described below.

-McDonald Carano attorneys Kristen Gallagher and Philip Mannelly provide the following update on the implementation of the Executive Order which is being challenged in the two cases described below.
-Kristen and Phil are available for assistance navigating any employment and labor law issues relating to COVID-19.
+McDonald Carano attorneys Kristen Gallagher and Philip Mannelly provide the following update on the implementation of the Executive Order which is being challenged in the two cases described below, which are before the Sixth and Eleventh Circuits.
+Briefing in the Sixth Circuit is expected to finish in early March and oral argument is scheduled for April 4 in the Eleventh Circuit.
+The U.S. Supreme Court’s January 13, 2022, decisions on the OSHA mandate for large employers and the CMS mandate for healthcare works (click here for information about those two decisions) will impact the upcoming decisions by the Sixth and Eleventh Circuits.
+Please contact Kristen and Phil with questions about these pivotal cases as well as for assistance navigating any employment and labor law issues relating to COVID-19.
 (Please click here for information about the status of the Biden Administration’s vaccine mandates for large employers and healthcare workers.)

 Status of Nationwide Injunction: On December 7, 2021, U.S. District Judge R. Stan Baker in Georgia issued a nationwide preliminary injunction against the mandate after concluding that “plaintiffs will likely succeed in their claim that the president exceeded the authorization given to him by Congress through the Federal Property and Administrative Services Act when issuing Executive Order 14042.”
 The plaintiffs are a group of states and their public officials, as well as the Georgia chapter of the Associated Building Contractors (ABC) and its national chapter.
 Judge Baker ruled that the mandate “goes far beyond addressing administrative and management issues [related to contracts],” “works as a regulation of public health, which is not clearly authorized under the Procurement Act,” and lacks a sufficient nexus between the purpose of FPASA and the mandate to justify the mandate.

 On December 17, the Eleventh Circuit refused to stay the nationwide injunction blocking the mandate from going into effect while the appeal process moves forward.
 “Without a showing by the government of an irreparable injury absent a stay, we cannot stay the preliminary injunction,” the three-judge panel said.
 The Court did not address the government’s likelihood of success on the merits.
-The Court granted expedited consideration of the government’s appeal, requiring the government to file its initial brief by January 3, 2022 and challengers to the mandate must respond by January 24, 2022.
-The case will be heard at the next available oral argument session.
+The Court granted expedited consideration of the government’s appeal, requiring the government to file its initial brief by January 3, 2022 and challengers to the mandate were required to respond by January 24, 2022.
+The Eleventh Circuit has scheduled oral argument for April 4.